I've developed with a wide variety of languages and technologies

 A fast, fun, and free way to exchange contact information with people you meet.
 You can create multiple contact cards, each with its own QR code that others can scan.

-An unofficial mobile app for Metacritic that can retrieve results on games, movies, tv shows, and music.
+An unofficial mobile app for Metacritic that can retrieve results on movies, tv shows, games, and music.

-A collection of extremely lightweight CSS defaults and utility classes, easily extendable for your website, that will help jumpstart front-end design.
+A collection of extremely lightweight CSS defaults and utility classes, easily extendable for your website, that will help jumpstart frontend design.

-Crambuster is an educational social networking service designed to enhance the study process by allowing students to collaborate online with their classmates.
+An educational social networking service designed to enhance the study process by allowing students to collaborate online with their classmates.

-About to launch.
+About to launch

-An intelligent app that not only solves your physics equations, but shows all its steps in the process.
+An intelligent app that not only solves your physics equations, but shows all steps in the process.
 It also utilizes speech recognition technology.